celestiaorg/docs/developers/blobstream-rollups.md

 #### Sequence of spans: Proving inclusion of some data

-The difference between using a share commitment and a sequence of spans is that when using a share commitment, an extra merkle proof is needed to prove inclusion of the share to the share commitment.
+The difference between using a blob share commitment and a sequence of spans is that when using a blob share commitment, an extra merkle proof is needed to prove inclusion of the share to the blob share commitment.
 However, in the case of a sequence of spans, only the usual inclusion proof of a share to the data root tuple root is needed.
 The inclusion of the share to the sequence of spans is gotten using